Mid Mountains Legal Blog

 It is important to determine whether you have a caveatable interest in land before you lodge a caveat.

 Only those with an express interest in the property (such as a chargee or mortgagee) can claim a caveat.
-An express interest is where the parties agree to the lodgement of a caveat over the property.

 A court judgment against another person does not create a caveatable interest in that person’s property.
 If you have obtained a judgment against someone, you may be able to negotiate and agree to create a caveatable interest in their property.
 You can then lodge a caveat to protect your interest.